x11vnc/vscode-desktop/README.md

 5. When you use Docker for the first time, you must change its settings to make the C drive shared.
 To do this, right-click the Docker icon in the system tray, and then click on `Settings...`.
 Go to `Shared Drives` tab and check the C drive.
 6. Docker for Windows saves the images and data volumes in a shared public folder `C:\Users\Public\Documents\Hyper-V\Virtual Hard Disks\MobyLinuxVM.vhdx`.
 This is a major security risk because all your images and data can be accessed and modified by other Docker users on the same computer.
 If you are using a shared Windows computer, make sure you create a private folder such as `C:\Users\YourUserName\Documents\Hyper-V\Virtual Hard Disks` and then go to `Advanced` tab in Docker Settings, and change the `Image and Volume VHD Location` to this folder.

-**Notes for Mac Users**

-1. Docker Version 17.06.0-ce [has a bug](https://github.com/docker/for-mac/issues/1809) that causes Docker to restart when your computer wakes up from sleep and when your network settings change.
-As a workaround, change the Proxies setting in Docker's preferences to "No Proxy".
-2. On Mac, the clock in Docker would lag when your computer goes to sleep and then wakes up.
-You can resolve this issue either by restarting Docker after waking up or by installing [sync-docker-time](https://github.com/x11vnc/sync-docker-time).

 **Notes for Linux Users**

 * Most Linux distributions have a `docker` package.
 You can use the package installer for your system to install `docker`.
 Note that on some system (e.g., OpenSUSE), you may need to run the following commands to start up `docker` after installing `docker`: